 Life Support (First Aid) LV & LVI Form: A First Aid qualification, run by the Royal Lifesaving Society.
 It is useful as a preliminary requirement for the Bronze Medallion Lifesaving Course and as a freestanding First Aid revision course before DofE Expeditions.

 Model United Nations (MUN): An academic simulation of the United Nations, aiming to educate participants about current events, topics in international relations, diplomacy and the United Nations' agenda.
-This activity is led by Mr Jones.

 Music: Chamber Choir This is open to enthusiastic singers from UIV Form up by audition, with a repertoire extending from sacred music to pop and jazz.
 The choir sings Cathedral services, gives local concerts to raise money for charities and tours abroad.
 It has also made radio broadcasts, sung on television and sung for the Queen.
 New girls interested in joining the Chamber Choir should see Mrs Cavill in the first week of term.